 Office of Athletic Communications.

 He was promoted to Associate Director of Athletics in November 2013 after being named Director of Athletic Communications in May of that year.
-Williamson, who served as Interim Director of Athletic Communications from February to April 2013, was previously an Assistant Director of Athletic Communications from 2007-2013.
+Williamson, who served as Harvard's Interim Director of Athletic Communications from February to April 2013, was previously an Assistant Director of Athletic Communications with the Crimson from 2007-2013.

 In his current capacity, Williamson is the main spokesperson and media relations contact for the nation's largest Division I athletics program.
 He handles the direct publicity for several of Harvard's teams and is responsible for updating GoCrimson.com, writing, designing and editing publications such as game programs, creating video highlights for assigned Harvard teams and working to keep Harvard athletics prominent in the local, regional and national media.
 Williamson also oversees Harvard's social media efforts, using Twitter, Facebook, Instagram and YouTube to promote Harvard Athletics.
-He is also in charge of managing the interns in the Harvard athletic communications office.
+He also oversees Harvard's multimedia department.